lipixx/docker-rh-ex/Readme.md

 script called run_hello-world.sh, that is copied into the container and used as the main entry point.

+**Note about the app: There is a redis.ping command that outputs nothing.
+If you want to see anything you should add "redis.ping" as an argument to puts: "puts redis.ping"**

 ###Build & Run Ruby APP
 ```
 ]$ git clone github/docker-rh-ex/app1 .